uvicmakerlab/MVP/Case Studies/researchStatement.md

 ## The Text(s) to Be Versioned

-Ideally, these are in TXT format.
+Ideally, they are in TXT format.
 If you have them in TEI-XML or HTML, then that's great, too.

 Please think small.
-If you are working with a novel, do not pick the entire novel.
+If you are working with a novel, then do not pick the entire novel.
 Keep the selections brief (a page, even).
 Do not version anything longer than a chapter (for now).

+Assuming there are no intellectual property or rights issues, we'll push these selections to our GitHub repo.

-## Rationale for the Selected Texts (~100 words)
+## Rationale for the Selected Text(s) (~100 words)

-Why the texts you selected?
+Why are you selecting these texts?
+Or these portions of a text?
 What other options / editions / translations exist that you did not select?
+In the last instance, how do you justify your selection(s)?

-## The Working Definition of a Version in this Case (no more than three sentences)
+## The Working Definition of a Version in this Instance (no more than three sentences)

-As we have learned, there are multiple ways of defining a version.
-What is your definition?
+As we have learned, there are multiple ways of defining a version, and of versioning texts and other media.
+In this instance, what is your definition?
 Ideally, the definition is tied to method.
-It should help you practice versioning.
+It should help you practice versioning (not just describe the practice).

 ## One Concrete Example of Why Versioning Will Be Interesting (~100 words)

-Draw an example from the text(s) that demonstrate or exhibit your claims above.
-Ideally, the example will convince people who may not be familiar with your selected text(s).
+Draw an example from the text(s) that demonstrate or exhibit your claims above (e.g., why the selected texts(s) warrant versioning).
+Ideally, the example will convince (or at least appeal to) people who may not be familiar with your selected text(s).

 ## A Proposed Workflow (~100 words)

 Based on the work you've done thus far, what would be the exact (i.e., step-by-step) procedure for versioning the selected text(s)?
 Will you use TEI?
 If so, then when?
 How will you visualize meaningful difference?
 What tools will you use?
 Feel free to adopt something we've already done or articulate a new / variant workflow.

+However, please propose a workflow that is feasible within the next month or so.
+Avoid blue sky.

-Again, the point here is to underscore multiple ways of versioning a modernist text, while justifying modernism as an interesting area for versioning research.
+*Reminder:* the point here is to underscore multiple ways of versioning modernist texts (meaning there is an array of possible workflows), while justifying modernism as an interesting area for versioning research.

 ## Anticipated Outcomes (~100 words)